 Right after birth, microbes start assembling in the upper respiratory system.
 The infant picks up bacteria during its birth, so at first the infant’s nasal cavity microbiome resembles the maternal vaginal microbiome or skin microbiome (if a C-section delivery).
 This changes over time.

 Within a few years, the differences in bacterial species in the upper respiratory tract of children are like those in adults.
 An interesting 2016 study (Santee et al) compared bacterial communities between healthy children and those that had a history of acute sinusitis over the course of one year.
-They compared the nasopharyngeal microbiome in the 2 groups, who were between the ages of 4 and 7.
+They compared the 2 groups, who were between the ages of 4 and 7.
 They found a total of 951 species among the 47 children, of which 308 species had some "depletion" among those children with a history of sinusitis, while one species was increased in "abundance".

 The healthy sinus microbiome is an incredibly complex community of bacteria, viruses, and fungi.
 This community is disrupted in chronic sinusitis, resulting in an altered composition of microbes.
 However, the field is still in its infancy and there is much we still don’t know.